 AI & ML

-Between 2023 and 2025, the market learned the hard way that generalized chat isn’t a business process.
-In 2026, the winning pattern is bounded autonomy: agents that can act, but only inside a tightly defined envelope—approved tools, constrained permissions, and explicit stop conditions.
-Think “junior operator with a runbook,” not “unlimited intern with root access.”
+The winning pattern is boring on purpose: bounded autonomy.
+An agent can act, but only inside a clearly defined envelope—approved tools, scoped permissions, and explicit stop conditions.
+Think “operator following a runbook,” not “creative intern with admin access.”

 ApproachStrengthTypical failure modeBest fit (2026)